TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
-In this example, the diamond starts and ends undistorted.
+In this example the diamond starts and ends undistorted.
 In the middle of the animation, the diamond points are skewed from a negative 35-degrees angle.
 Then, the diamond comes back to its original shape before skewing from a positive 35-degrees angle.

 ## Other CSS animations